andyrost/solarsnowclearing/README.md

 Install nodeJs from the link here https://nodejs.org/en/download/

-Once installation is complete, clone this repo by hitting the green Code button on the top right ish, and copy the HTTPS url it gives.

 Then, open up the (Windows) command prompt or (Mac) terminal, and navigate to the directory you wish to download the app to.

 Type: git clone https://github.com/andyrost/solarsnowclearing.git